deveshSingh06/t-SNE/README.md

 - For more information on MNIST dataset, visit this [page](https://en.wikipedia.org/wiki/MNIST_database).

 ## About t-SNE
-- T-distributed Stochastic Neighbour Embedding (t-SNE) is a machine learning algorithm for visualization developed by Laurens van der Maaten and Geoffrey Hinton.
+- t-SNE stands for T-distributed Stochastic Neighbour Embedding.
+- It is a machine learning algorithm for visualization developed by Laurens van der Maaten and Geoffrey Hinton.
 - The very first research paper for t-SNE was published in  2008.
 - t-SNE is very good for visualization in 2-d.
+- t-SNE is neighbuorhood preserving embedding.

 ## Some other dimensionality reduction technques are:
 - Principal Component Analysis (PCA)